Rishignan/Projects/README.md

 # WebProjects

-This repository contians all of my web developed websites please check them out if you need them.
+This repository contians all of my web developed websites please check them out if you need them. javascript

 # Thanks